imrafaelmerino/java-fun/docs/README.md

 ```

-What do you think setting _JsNothing_ at a path does?
-Well, it has to remove the value, so that _get_ returns JsNothing:
+Setting JsNothing at a path removes the value, ensuring that get returns JsNothing:

 ```code